 California Solicitation and Prostitution Laws - Penal Code 647

-Fortunately there has been a policy shift in the prosecutor's office in Los Angeles County regarding how they are dealing with solicitation cases in the San Fernando Valley Valley Courts (Van Nuys / San Fernando) and other courts in Downtown LA.
+Fortunately, there has been a policy shift in the prosecutor's office in Los Angeles County regarding dealing with solicitation cases in the San Fernando Valley Valley Courts (Van Nuys / San Fernando) and other courts in Downtown LA.

-Recently I have had great success convincing prosecutors to give my client's diversionary sentences on solicitation cases.
-Getting diversion means you avoid a conviction on your record and is a huge benefit in these type of cases that create such a stigma against you.
+I have recently convinced prosecutors to give my diversionary client sentences on solicitation cases.
+Getting diversion means you avoid a conviction on your record and is a massive benefit in issues that create such a stigma against you.

 Amazingly enough, it is even possible to get your arrest record sealed in a solicitation case in Los Angeles County as part of a new pilot program the courts have implemented for those individuals who qualify.

 This is huge because having your case dismissed is not always good enough for people who do not want anyone to know that they were arrested for a solicitation-type offense.

 This is such a turnaround from the court's and prosecutor's prior positions related to these cases; it is a whole new ball game and prevents good people from having their life ruined by one of these cases.

 Several factors decide whether the prosecutors will demand that clients take a conviction on their record.